Divorce For Dallas LGBT Couples

 Do I need a gay divorce lawyer for a gay divorce?

-The short answer is no. While Mr. McCall is a gay attorney and Dallas’ first openly gay elected Justice of the Peace, he emphasizes the importance of working with an attorney that not only understands your legal problem but can also empathize with your perspective.
+The short answer is no. While Mr. McCall is intimately family with the LGBTQ community in Dallas and brings that valuable perspective to his role in the local judiciary as a Justice of the Peace, he emphasizes the importance of working with an attorney that not only understands your legal problem but can also empathize with your perspective.
 So while it is universally recognized that you absolutely do not need a lawyer who is gay themselves to help you with a gay divorce, many clients choose the Law Offices of John P. McCall Jr. for that exact reason.
 Every divorce lawyer will do their best to fully represent their client’s interests but Mr. McCall has taken on many clients that have gone through several so-called “gay-friendly” attorneys in Dallas unable to find a highly skilled divorce lawyer that can also see the world through their eyes.